davidgasquez/handbook/content/random.md

 - Journal about things, people, or situations for which you are grateful.
 Consider including negative situations like avoiding an accident, for instance.
 - The development of a coherent narrative helps you reorganise and structure old memories, making them less traumatic.
 - Writing on a regular basis may allow for repeated exposure to your old memories, which will help you get rid of your negative emotional responses.
+- Premeditatio malorum.
+By imagining the worst case scenario ahead of time, you could overcome the fear of negative experiences and make better plans to prevent them.
 - [Journaling is a tool you can use to better manage your mental health](https://nesslabs.com/dear-diary).
 - There are many methods.
 Start with a simple one like "What worked, what didn’t, what’s next".